 PLEASE NOTE THAT THE FOUNDATION'S PROGRAM IS HIGHLY COMPETITIVE.
 CAREFUL REVIEW OF ALL APPLICATION INSTRUCTIONS IS ESSENTIAL TO AVOID AN INCOMPLETE APPLICATION AND POSSIBLE DISQUALIFICATION.
-AN ORIGINAL AND TWO COPIES OF THE COMPLETED APPLICATION AND ATTACHMENTS ARE REQUIRED AT THE TIME OF SUBMITTAL.
+PLEASE CHECK THE LIST OF STATES BELOW TO DETERMINE THE CORRECT APPLICATION AND MAILING ADDRESS.
+AN ORIGINAL AND TWO COPIES OF THE COMPLETED APPLICATION AND ATTACHMENTS (RECOMMENDATIONS AND TRANSCRIPT) ARE REQUIRED AT THE TIME OF SUBMITTAL.
+(ONLY TYPEWRITTEN COPIES WILL BE ACCEPTED.)
 WE LOOK FORWARD TO LEARNING ABOUT YOU AND YOUR ACHIEVEMENTS TO DATE!

 Thank you for your interest in the Emma L. Bowen Foundation for Minority Interests in Media work/study program.
 The Emma L. Bowen Foundation for Minority Interests in Media is a non-profit organization whose mission is to create career opportunities in the media industry for minority youth through a program that focuses on scholastic achievement, direct work experience and professional development.
 If selected, you will have the opportunity to work, develop valuable skills, and network with industry professionals each summer until you graduate from college.
 Not only will you earn a salary, but matching dollars will also be set aside to help pay for your college expenses.
 Because we want to encourage you to make the most of this opportunity, your corporate sponsor and the Emma Bowen L. Foundation will be there to help you, both professionally and personally, throughout the work/study program.